microsoft/winget-cli/doc/windows-package-manager-v1-roadmap.md

 Incoming issues/asks/etc. are triaged several times a week, labelled appropriately, and assigned to a milestone in priority order:

-* P0 (serious crashes, data loss, etc.) issues are scheduled to be dealt with ASAP
+* P0 (serious crashes, data loss, etc.) issues are scheduled to be dealt with ASAP.
-* P1/2 issues/features/asks  assigned to the current or future milestone, or to the [Windows Package Manager v1.0 milestone](https://github.com/microsoft/winget-cli/milestone/1) for future assignment, if required to deliver a v1.0 feature
+* P1/2 issues/features/asks  assigned to the current or future milestone, or to the [Windows Package Manager v1.0 milestone](https://github.com/microsoft/winget-cli/milestone/1) for future assignment, if required to deliver a v1.0 feature.
 * Issues/features/asks not on our list of v1.0 features is assigned to the [Windows Package Manager Backlog](https://github.com/microsoft/winget-cli/milestone/2) for subsequent triage, prioritization & scheduling.

 ## v1.0 Scenarios